jimfinnis/keith_ros/README.md

 - \~icap
 - \~idecay
 - \~deadzone

+###Sonar remapping
+The sonar readings are smoothed and remapped into occlusion values, which are from 0 (clear) to 1 (occluded).
+The smoothing is done such that a falling sonar reading will be much less smoothed.
+Thus, occluding objects will register quickly and die away slowly.

+The remapping is currently 5cm=occluded(1), 40cm=clear(0) with a linear range between.

 ##Launch (to be run on the PC - don't start roscore on the robot!)
 - **all.launch** includes camera.launch and ctrl.launch